-Yechury submits submits report of his Kashmir visit to SC
+Yechury submits report of his Kashmir visit to SC

 New Delhi, Sep 02: CPI(M) general secretary Sitaram Yechury, who had visited Jammu and Kashmir on August 29, filed an affidavit in the Supreme Court on Monday which has the details of his visit.